-There have been no changes in the Company's internal controls over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the quarter ended March 31, 2013 that have materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial reporting.
+During the quarter ended June 30, 2013, the Company implemented a new investment accounting system.
+This constitutes a change in the Company's internal controls over financial reporting as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act.
+Prior to implementation, the Company performed conversion testing, evaluated and tested internal controls and determined that the change did not materially affect, nor will reasonably likely materially affect, the Company's internal controls over financial reporting.
 Internal controls over financial reporting change as the Company modifies or enhances its systems and processes to meet business needs.
 Any significant changes in controls are evaluated prior to implementation to help ensure continued effectiveness of internal controls and the control environment.